sbmkvp/ucl-live-map/README.md

-# uclive
+# UCLive - Augmented reality map for UCL campus

-the scripts used in UCLive project. https://ucliveproject.wordpress.com/
+All scripts used in the project uploaded here for archival purposes.

-All scripts used in the UCLive project uploaded here as an archive.
+If you need the 3D assets associated with this map, please contact s.bala@ucl.ac.uk